capaj/be-pretty/README.md

 }
 ```

-if you want to customize this, just run `be-pretty setDefault "/path/to/your/defaultPrettierRc"`.
+if you want to customize this, just run `be-pretty setDefault -p="/path/to/your/defaultPrettierRc"`.
+You can omit the path if there is a prettierc file in the current working directory.
 be-pretty will use this as default from now on.